scality/metalk8s/docs/developer/architecture/logs.rst

 correlation between logs and health/performance KPIs as well as alerts.

-For organisations having their own Log centralization system (like Splunk or Elasticsearch), MetalK8s should provide some documentation in order guide the customer to deploy and configure its own log collection agent.
+For organisations having their own Log centralization system (like Splunk or Elasticsearch), MetalK8s should provide some documentation to guide the customer to deploy and configure its own log collection agent.

 The following requirements focus on application logs.
 Audit logs are not part